immarianaas/c-quiz-language/README.md

 <div id="theme"></div>

 ##### Theme: `Tema`
-This is a simpler data type used to define the theme or topic of a question or question group.
+This is a simpler data type used to define the theme/topic of a question or question group.
 It is useful for filtering questions and/or results.
 These are implemented in a hierarchical fashion, and have an intuitive sintax:
 ```
 # setting the theme of three questions
 question1->tema := [TECH->PROGRAMMING->PYTHON].